SHaroonShah/Readme-Developers-Hub---Production/docs/📊 Additional services guides/additional-services-user-guides/tracking-webhook-1/tracking-events-and-milestones.md

 next:
   description: ''
 ---
-In SAPIENT, while [configuring the tracking webhook](https://docs.intersoftsapient.net/docs/create-tracking-webhook), You can choose to receive <Glossary>all tracking events</Glossary> or tracking <Glossary>milestones</Glossary> only.
+/cusIn SAPIENT, while [configuring the tracking webhook](https://docs.intersoftsapient.net/docs/create-tracking-webhook), You can choose to receive <Glossary>all tracking events</Glossary> or tracking <Glossary>milestones</Glossary> only.

 * If you select to receive milestones only, the system only pushes the tracking when a new milestone is triggered.
 * If you select to receive full tracking events, then the system pushes the tracking every time it receives a new tracking event from the carrier, regardless of whether the tracking event triggers a new milestone or not.